 4:00 pm – 5:00 pm

 Regional Consolidation: What Does It Mean to the Industry?

 The mergers of Isle of Capri and Eldorado, Penn and Pinnacle (and Boyd) and several smaller consolidations make the regional markets a growth segment of the industry.
 What is next for the smaller, stand-alone casinos, and what will this mean for players and communities?
 Analysts and CEOs of the merged companies will discuss the strength of the regional markets, the strategies behind the mergers and how these changes will impact the smaller gaming companies and standalone casinos.

 Moderator: Andrew Zarnett, Managing Director, Duetsche Bank

-Speakers: Bill Clifford, Sr. VP of Finance & CFO, Gaming and Leisure Properties; Frank Fantini, CEO, Fantini Research; Keith Smith, President and Chief Executive Officer, Boyd Gaming Corporation; Tim Wilmott, CEO, Penn National Gaming;
+Speakers: William Clifford, Sr. VP of Finance & CFO, Gaming and Leisure Properties; Frank Fantini, CEO, Fantini Research; Keith Smith, President and Chief Executive Officer, Boyd Gaming Corporation; Tim Wilmott, CEO, Penn National Gaming;

 5:00 pm – 6:30 pm